asapsmc/ShiftIfYouCan/README.md

 ## Installation and Usage

-To use this library, the user should first clone this repository to the working python directory.
+To use this library, the user should first clone this repository to the working python directory, and make sure the following dependencies are satisfied within your environment.
-Check the Example Code.
+Please check the **Example Code** section for usage scenarios.

 ## Dependencies
 In parenthesis we refer the versions with which this code was tested.